Sean O'Loughlin: International career

 O'Loughlin played for England in the 2013 Rugby League World Cup.
 The following year, following the international retirement of Kevin Sinfield, he was named as England captain ahead of the Four Nations tournament.

 In 2015 he was named the captain of England's squad for the end-of-year test series against New Zealand.
 Beforehand there was a test match where England took on France.
 Sean O'Loughlin was the captain of the team that went on to demolish Les Tricolores.
 O'Loughlin scored tries in the first match of the New Zealand test-match series in Hull and the decisive third match in Wigan.
 He was an influential captain throughout the series, leading his side to England's first series victory in 8 years.
 His influential performance also resulted him in winning the George Smith Medal as player of the series.

 In October 2017 he was selected in the England squad for the 2017 Rugby League World Cup.

+Coaching career

+Starting in the 2022 season, O'Loughlin joined newly appointed Wigan head coach Matt Peet's coaching staff as his assistant coach.